pantsbuild/flake8-pantsbuild/README.md

 ### Supported Python versions

-This plugin works with Python 2.7 and 3.5+.
+This plugin works with Python 3.6+.

+If you need support for Python 2.7 or Python 3.5, install `flake8-pantsbuild==1.*` and refer to the README at https://github.com/pantsbuild/flake8-pantsbuild/blob/1.x/README.md.

 ## Usage